-Before establishing TechAbstract, TechAbstract, Jamie Collins, was engaged by AusIndustry as a field auditor.
+Before establishing TechAbstract, Jamie Collins, was engaged by AusIndustry as a field auditor.

-Jamie Collins’ experience at AusIndustry highlighted the difficulty that many R&DTI applicants had in presenting their claimed R&D in a way that could be assessed by AusIndustry.
-In more cases than not, when Jamie reviewed their application with them (usually face to face), he found that the applicant often had eligible R&D – it just hadn’t been presented effectively.
+Jamie Collins’ experience at AusIndustry highlighted the difficulty that many R&D Tax Incentive applicants had in presenting their claimed R&D in a way that could be assessed by AusIndustry.
+In more cases than not, when Jamie reviewed their application with them and he found that the applicant often had eligible R&D – it just hadn’t been presented effectively.

 It became apparent to Jamie that applicants often had not been well-served by the consultants who had prepared their AusIndustry applications.
 It was often difficult or impossible to work out from the technical narrative of what was being claimed.
 There had to be a better way, which prompted Jamie to start TechAbstract in 2010.

-TechAbstract serves small to medium-sized businesses.
 We like working with the business owner, as they are usually passionate about what they are doing.
-However, small businesses typically don’t have the technical (or often the financial) resources to get involved with the R&DTI by themselves and need a lot more guidance and support than bigger companies.
-Time is also typically a scarce resource in a small business.
+However, small businesses typically don’t have the technical (or often the financial) resources to get involved with the R&D Tax Incentive by themselves and need a lot more guidance and support than bigger companies.

-Our mission is to make it as easy as we can to support these small businesses to access the R&DTI.
-It is a real shame that many small businesses actually do real R&D, but don’t access the R&DTI because it all seems too hard, and they don’t know where to start, or even what they can claim.
+Our mission is to make it as easy as we can to support Australian businesses to access the R&D Tax Incentive Program.
+It is a real shame that many businesses do real R&D but don’t access the R&D Tax Incentive because it all seems too hard, and they don’t know where to start or even what they can claim.